-The Arming Confirmation is a quick pulse (squawk) given by the outside siren when the alarm system is armed into a security mode and the EXIT DELAY is expired.
+The Arming Confirmation is a quick pulse (squawk) given by the exterior siren when the alarm system is armed into a security mode and the EXIT DELAY is expired.

-ARMING CONFIRMATION: 0 0=NO 1=YES 1
+ARMING CONFIRMATION: 0=NO 1=YES

 To enable the arming confirmation feature, press the 1 (YES) key, then press the '#' key.
-The default setting is 0 (NO) disabled.
+The default setting is disabled.